ktingfano7/CS506-Project/README.md

 { % include_relative images/pca_3d_interactive.html % }

-Here is the feature correlation heatchart, which gives scores for the correlation in similarity between songs with specific attributes.
-This helps us identify which attributes are closely correlated.
+Here is the feature correlation heatchart to identify audio features that are closely correlated.
 For example, we observe a strong correlation between 'valance' and 'danceability', suggesting that more positive songs tend to be more danceable.
-These are useful when we apply it to our recommendation model and do Principal Component Analysis (PCA).
+These correlations are useful for feature selection in our recommendation model.

 ![Feature Correlation](images/feature_correlation.png)

-Here is the PCA plot colored by 'popularity'.
-To better visualize the dataset, we performed a PCA using audio-numerical features (loudness, valance, danceability, etc.).
-The PCA reduces these dimensions into two components:
+To better visualize song similarities, we performed a Principal Component Analysis using audio-numerical features (loudness, valance, danceability, etc.).
+Below is the two-dimensional PCA graph, which reduces these dimensions into two components:
 - **PC1** captures the most variance and reflects energy, loudness, and acousticness.
 - **PC2** reflects variation in valence, danceability, and duration.
+The PCA points are colored by popularity, meaning that brighter points indicate more populared tracks.
 ![PCA by Popularity](images/pca_by_popularity.png)

-Here is the PCA plot colored by 'genre'.
+Below is the three-dimensional PCA plot colored by 'genre'.
 PC1 and PC2 function similarily to the above graph, but the difference is:
 - **PC3** captures the variance in genre.
 ![PCA by Genre](images/pca_3d_rotation.gif)